Evidence is mounting that low doses of naltrexone can treat conditions like lupus and multiple sclerosis effectively and with few side effects.

 A slew of drugs, both new and old, are used to treat autoimmune disorders like multiple sclerosis (MS), lupus and Crohn’s disease.
 Most of them come with side effects, some of them serious.
 But research and experience from patients and doctors are mounting that a drug used to treat substance abuse, when used in lower doses, can effectively treat autoimmune conditions with few side effects.

 The drug is naltrexone, which was first approved in the 1980s to treat heroin addiction.
 In recent years, it has been prescribed more and more at a low dose for patients with autoimmune disorders.
-But is this off-label use (yet to be approved by the FDA) safe and effective?
+But is this off-label use (approved by the FDA for other conditions but not autoimmune disorders) safe and effective?

 How It Works

 Naltrexone is an opioid antagonist, meaning it blocks the brain’s opioid receptors.
-Opioid receptors interact with endorphins, the body’s “feel good” chemicals, and give us a sense of calm.
+Endorphins, the body’s “feel good” chemicals, bind to opioid receptors and give us a sense of calm.
 Drugs like heroin or opioid painkillers can also attach to these receptors, and they produce that same calming effect.

-Naltrexone keeps a substance like heroin from attaching to the brain’s opioid receptors, preventing users from getting high.
-That’s why it’s used to keep drug users in recovery from relapsing, and even to save the life of a patient who’s overdosed.
-LDN is thought to treat autoimmune diseases because it helps to trigger the body’s production of endorphins, and a lack of these chemicals is thought to contribute to the diseases.
+Naltrexone hasIt’s also been prescribed approved for alcohol addiction.
+Naltrexone keeps substances like heroin and alcohol from attaching to the brain’s opioid receptors, preventing users from getting high.
+That’s why it’s used to keep drug users in recovery from relapsing.
+LDN is thought to help reduce symptoms of autoimmune diseases because by partially blocking these receptors it helps to trigger the body’s production of endorphins.

 While some autoimmune patients who’ve taken LDN report no change at all in their health, and others note side effects like insomnia, vivid dreams or night sweats, others, like Darlene Nichols from St. Louis, report successes.
 Nichols was diagnosed with lupus in 1989, and later, myasthenia gravis.